DS3 Price Trends

 The last reason for the reduction in DS3 pricing is the fact that equipment costs and the cost of supplying the bandwidth have declined.
 This means that carriers can supply the bandwidth at a lower cost.
 As bandwidth usage continue to go up as a result of bandwidth hungry applications like video on demand and graphic heavy applications the price of bandwidth will continue to drop.
 The only factor that seems likely to slow prices from falling much further is the "last mile" or the connection from the users premise to the service providers' POP (Point of Presence), but we'll save this matter for another article.
 Until then, enjoy those affordable DS3 lines and good luck searching for a price that's right for you!

-We specialize in AL Frame Relay.
-This page is a short summary of the products specifically offered by T1Market in Horton.
+We help you with Horton Frame Relay.
+This page is a short list of the services specifically offered by T1Market in Horton.

-Going forward, our goal is to continually enhance our product offerings.
-We now offer enterprise items usually used by larger firms, particularly: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+As we go forward, our objective is to regularly improve our product offerings.
+We now offer enterprise items typically employed by larger firms, namely: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
 Many of our carriers also provide cost-free managed Cisco routers for multi-year agreements.
-Mainly, our objective is to build a bond with you - our client - that will definitely last for years to come.
-Obtaining your trust is exactly what we do all the time.
-Saving you money on affordable broadband services is exactly how we keep it.
+Mainly, our objective is to create a bond with you - our client - that will last for years to come.
+Earning your trust is just what we do here.
+Conserving you cash on inexpensive Ethernet services is how we keep it.